 - 2.1 Within this Handbook, criteria for Renewal, Transfer, Tenure and Promotion, and Merit Assessment, are established by the University's General Faculties Council (GFC) pursuant to Articles 28.4 and 29.2 of the Collective Agreement between the Faculty Association of the University of Calgary and the Governors of the University of Calgary.
 GFC also has the authority to approve procedures related to appointments pursuant to Section 22(2) of the Post-Secondary Learning Act. - 2.2 Part B of this Handbook describes criteria for Appointment, Renewal, Transfer, Tenure and Promotion, as well as Merit Assessment.
 Part C of this Handbook describes Academic Appointment Selection Procedures.
-Criteria outlined in Part B of this Handbook shall also apply to criteria pertaining to the appointment of academic staff members as outlined in Part C. - 2.3 The Academic Appointment and Selection Procedures laid out in Part C of this Handbook shall apply to all Continuing, Contingent, and Limited-Term appointments. - 2.4 Only criteria established or authorized by the GFC or provided within the Collective Agreement shall be considered in matters relating to Appointment, Renewal, Transfer, Tenure and Promotion, as well as Merit Assessment. - 2.5 With respect this Handbook, all parties shall be governed by Article 7.1 of the Collective Agreement which currently states: "The Parties agree that the Governors, the Association, and the members of the Association shall not discriminate against any member of the academic staff by reason of race, political or religious affiliation or beliefs, colour, sex, sexual orientation, gender identity, physical characteristics, marital status, family relationships, age, ancestry or place of origin, or membership or activity in the Association as provided under the terms of this Agreement." - 2.6 Sessional and Retired Short-Term positions shall be appointed, reappointed, and/or assessed as applicable, according to provisions of the Collective Agreement.
+Criteria outlined in Part B of this Handbook shall also apply to criteria pertaining to the appointment of academic staff members as outlined in Part C. - 2.3 The Academic Appointment and Selection Procedures laid out in Part C of this Handbook shall apply to all Continuing, Contingent, and Limited-Term appointments. - 2.4 Only criteria established or authorized by the GFC or provided within the Collective Agreement shall be considered in matters relating to Appointment, Renewal, Transfer, Tenure and Promotion, as well as Merit Assessment. - 2.5 With respect this Handbook, all parties shall be governed by Article 7.1 of the Collective Agreement of the Collective Agreement which currently states: "The Parties agree that the Governors, the Association, and the members of the Association shall not discriminate against any member of the academic staff, University staff or students by reason of race, political or religious affiliation or beliefs, colour, sex, sexual orientation, gender, gender identity, gender expression, physical characteristics, physical or mental disability, marital status, family status or family relationships, age, ancestry or place of origin, source of income, or membership or activity in the Association as provided under the terms of this Agreement." - 2.6 Sessional and Retired Short-Term positions shall be appointed, reappointed, and/or assessed as applicable, according to provisions of the Collective Agreement.